 We have witnessed a huge cultural change in adopting different business communication tools.
 During their initial adoption stages, ESN or Enterprise Social Networks were often referred to as the Twitter or Facebook of the enterprise because of their reliance on microblogging features.
 According to the Sprout Social Index, 89% of marketers use Facebook in their brand marketing efforts.

-Social collaboration has now become essential for connecting business organisations today.
+Social collaboration has now become essential for connecting employees, aiding in everything from cross-unit work collaboration for improved productivity, to wellness and support programs to foster a positive culture.
 Medium to large organisations in particular are introducing some sort of ESN capabilities to enable staff to communicate and connect with each other instantly, either via a standalone tool such as Yammer or via an tool that is part of a consolidated system such as the social Q&A component of an intranet.

 For years, the increase of internet and network speed has allowed the use videos in real time communication, and is now considered essential in running a business.
 Video communication plays a vital role in the multigenerational workforce because it helps them to stay engaged, productive and efficient.
 The top video publishing sites continue to be YouTube and Vimeo.

 Video communication applications are evident all across the enterprise and can be seen in marketing, training and development, product management and the adoption of the latest communication tools.

 3. BYOT, BYOA, BTOD

 Bring Your Own Technology (BYOT), Bring Your Own Apps (BYOA), Bring Your Own Device (BYOD).
 With the availability and consumerisation of IT technologies today, the present day workforce is more likely to bring their own smart devices into the office and use them for work purposes.
 And, for simplicity sake, many employees who are in hybrid working arrangements, are using their own personal devices such as home computers, laptops and mobiles to work from home.

 This trend continues to grow in enterprises and employees feel more empowered to use their own devices with regulations for business purposes.